What is Dry Macular Degeneration?

 Over time, the blurry area or blind spot may grow larger.
 Changes in central vision can interfere with everyday tasks like reading, driving, and identifying faces.

 What Causes Dry Macular Degeneration?

-While it isn't clear exactly what causes macular degeneration, age is a leading factor.
-Over time, the macula starts to thin, leaving the retina vulnerable to damage and central vision loss.
+While it isn't clear exactly what causes people to develop macular degeneration, age is a leading factor.
+Over time, the macula starts to thin.
+This leaves the retina vulnerable to damage, which can cause you to lose central vision.

-In addition to age, family history, and lifestyle, environmental factors also play a role in the progression of dry macular degeneration.
+In addition to age, family history, and lifestyle, environmental factors also play a role in the progression of dry AMD.

 Who is at Risk for Dry Macular Degeneration?

-People over the age of 60 are at a higher risk for developing age-related macular degeneration.
+People over 60 are at a higher risk for developing age-related macular degeneration.